-- Silt fencing and/or barriers are recommended along the work zone where there is potential for sedimentation of watercourses or wetlands, or inadvertent encroachment of construction vehicles into natural areas. - Avoid entering any natural areas beyond the barrier fencing with equipment and avoid excess vegetation removal. - Stabilize exposed soil areas (native seed mixes; sourced locally if possible) and re-vegetate through the placement of seed and mulching or seed and an erosion control blanket, promptly upon completion of construction activities.
+- Silt fencing and/or barriers are recommended along the work zone where there is potential for sedimentation of watercourses or wetlands, or inadvertent encroachment of construction vehicles into natural areas of Significant Woodlands, wetlands, and watercourses. - Avoid entering any natural areas beyond the barrier fencing with equipment and avoid excess vegetation removal. - Stabilize exposed soil areas (native seed mixes; sourced locally if possible) and re-vegetate through the placement of seed and mulching or seed and an erosion control blanket, promptly upon completion of construction activities.
 All disturbed substrates are recommended to be re-vegetated using seed mixes of species that are native to the site and suitable for site conditions.
-Introduce seed to disturbed substrates as soon as feasible following construction, and sediment fencing is recommended to remain in place until vegetation cover is re-established. - Re-fuel equipment 30 m away from watercourses to reduce potential impacts if an accidental spill occurs. - In addition to any specified requirements, make additional silt fence available on site, prior to grading operations, to provide a contingency supply in the event of an emergency. - Monitor all sediment and erosion controls daily and properly maintain as required.
-Remove controls only after the soils of the construction area have been stabilized and adequately protected or until cover is re-established. - Monitor limits of construction adjacent to natural features during construction (along with sediment and erosion control measures) to maintain limits with respect to vehicular traffic and soil or equipment stockpiling. - Avoid stockpiling excess materials on site. - Restore any disturbed natural areas to pre-construction conditions.
+Introduce seed to disturbed substrates as soon as feasible following construction, and sediment fencing is recommended to remain in place until vegetation cover is re-established. - Re-fuel equipment 30 m away from watercourses to reduce potential impacts if an accidental spill occurs. - In addition to any specified requirements, make additional silt fence available on site, prior to grading operations, to provide a contingency supply in the event of an emergency.

+- Monitor all erosion and sedimentation controls regularly and properly maintain, as required.
+Remove controls only after the soils of the construction area have been stabilized and adequately protected or until cover is re-established. - Monitor limits of construction adjacent to natural features during construction (along with erosion and sedimentation control measures) to ensure that the limits are maintained with respect to vehicular traffic and soil or equipment stockpiling. - Avoid stockpiling excess materials on site within proximity of Significant Woodlands, wetlands, and watercourses. - Restore any disturbed natural areas to pre-construction conditions.